TyroPhen

 Tyrosine & Phenylalanine Capsules

-The most significant and studied aspects of L-Tyrosine and L-Phenylalanine are that they are both amino acids that are precursors to Dopamine, and Thyroid hormone.
+The most significant and studied aspects of L-Tyrosine and DL-Phenylalanine are that they are both amino acids that are precursors to Dopamine, and Thyroid hormone.
 Learn more about this in the supplement background tab.

 Third-party lab tested for purity.